kubernetes101/kubecon2022/README.md

 ## View Fluent Bit Logs

-Fluent bit is a log processor and forwarder that allows   to collect log events from different sources and deliver them to differnt backends
+Fluent Bit is a log processor and forwarder that allows you to collect log events from different sources and deliver them to different backends

 > Fluent Bit is set to forward logs to stdout for debugging
 >